kyberdrb/Parovacka_Python/README.md

 Deployment of the application into one executable/binary file can be done by pyinstaller.

+`pip3 install pyinstaller`
+or
 `sudo pip3 install pyinstaller`

 `pyinstaller --onefile --windowed --name "Parovacka" gui/guitk.py`

+The binary file will then be generated.

 ## Sources:
 https://stackoverflow.com/questions/42560585/how-do-i-center-text-in-the-tkinter-text-widget <br/>